matthieusb/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 This repository implements well known sorting algorithms.
-It's the occasion to practise some basic algorithmic notions and language specificities
+It's the occasion to practise some basic algorithmic notions and language specificities.
+This is just training.

 ## Algorithms implemented
+The project should implement the following sorting alogrithms :

+  - Bubble sort
+  - Insertion sort
+  - Selection sort
+  - Merge sort
+  - (Heap sort)
+  - Shell sort
+  - Quick sort
+  - (Quick3 sort)

 ## Languages used
-For now only Python will be used
+Some interesting languages to use would be the following :
+  - **Python** : current language
+  - *Java*
+  - C
+  - *C++*
+  - C#

+## Links used :
+  - With schemas and explanations : [Tutorials point](https://www.tutorialspoint.com/data_structures_algorithms/bubble_sort_algorithm.htm)
+  - With animations for each sort according to sample types [Top tals](https://www.toptal.com/developers/sorting-algorithms)